agenthunter-ops/adaptive-customer-support-agent/README.md

-# 🤖 Adaptive Customer Support Agent – Ultimate Comprehensive README
+# 🤖 Adaptive Customer Support Agent

 A **production-ready**, enterprise-grade AI platform delivering **contextual, 24/7 banking support**.
-Combining LangChain-powered agent workflows Retrieval-Augmented Generation (RAG), and GPT-4 reasoning to resolve **23+ specialized banking intents** in under 800 ms median latency, with seamless human escalation when needed.
+Combining LangChain-powered agent workflows, Retrieval-Augmented Generation (RAG), and GPT-4 reasoning to resolve **23+ specialised banking intents** in under 800 ms median latency, with seamless human escalation when needed.
 This README dives into every aspect of setup, usage, architecture, and contribution to ensure you have all the information in one place.

 ## 📋 Table of Contents